Back pain is very common, with around one in three of us getting back pain every year. It’s usually the lower back

 For most people with back pain, there isn’t any specific, underlying problem or condition that can be identified as the cause of the pain.
 However, there are a number of factors that can increase your risk of developing back pain, or aggravate it once you have it.
 These include:

 - standing, sitting or bending down for long periods

-- lifting, carrying, pushing or pulling loads that are too heavy, or going about these tasks in the wrong way
+- lifting, carrying, pushing or pulling loads that are too heavy, or doing these tasks in the wrong way

 - having a trip or a fall

 - having poor posture

-There may be other, more serious underlying causes of your low back pain, but these are rare.
+There may be other, more serious underlying causes of your low back pain.
 They include: